5 Tips for Success

 Now more than ever, it's evident that practice DOES make perfect!
 Tony Buzan talks about this in his book, The Mind Map Book.
 The more time you spend repeating the same exercise or thought pattern or challenge, the better you will perform it over time.
 With practice, you are strengthening the neural pathways responsible for those thought and behavior patterns.
 So take a painting class or learn a new sport or language!

-If you believe you can do it, you will.
+can do it, you will.

 5. Hello, Dreams and Aspirations!
 Consider the dry wit of Mae West, “You only live once, but if you do it right, once is enough.”
 Make the most of your life!
 Imagine it as you want it to be.
 Notice what gives you energy.
 Get started on setting clear, achievable goals.
 If at first they seem too lofty, then break them down into smaller ones.
 Establish daily, weekly, monthly, and yearly targets.
 Remember that everything is a process.
 If it's worthwhile, it probably takes a lot of hard work and a steady dose of time.

-Practice patience and flexibility with yourself while holding true to taking forward steps.
+and flexibility with yourself while holding true to taking forward steps.

 No comments: